lyudison/email-ranking-sys/readme.txt

 3. Set environment variable

-Add all jar lib from both Stanford CoreNLP and Cyc Core API Suite to the 'lib' folder of project (If do not have 'lib', then new one.)
+Add all jar lib from both Stanford CoreNLP and Cyc Core API Suite to the 'lib' folder of project (If do not have 'lib', new one first.)